thejhoffman/project-gamma/journal/Andrew.md

 ### 12/08/2022
 Today the team is doing a great job with stretch goals, Theresa got the email porting working but due to issues we probably will have to abandon that part of the stretch goal.

+### 12/09/2022
+The functionality of the email does work.
+We have it when a person signs up they will get a email notification for signing up and creating an event.
+Today is clean up and adding to the read me